juntossomosmais/JSM.Swashbuckle.AspNetCore/README.md

     ...
 </Project>
 ```

 ## How to use in API project

+With the lib it is possible to configure Swagger in the API project registering the service and configuring the pipeline.
+The feature is implemented by extending the contract to a collection of service descriptors (IServiceCollection) and the class that provides the mechanisms to configure an application's request pipeline (IApplicationBuilder).
+Implementation example in project API Startup.cs:

 * Add using referente into Startup class.
 * Add the service AddSwaggerConfiguration in ConfigureServices.